mkucukos/fMRINet/README.md

 This project adapts and extends the [EEGNet/EEGModels framework](https://github.com/vlawhern/arl-eegmodels) originally developed by Vernon J. Lawhern and colleagues at the Army Research Laboratory.

-License This project is licensed under the MIT License — see the LICENSE
+This project is licensed under the MIT License — see the LICENSE